honeynet/droidbot/README.md

     it sends activity-specific intents based on static analysis of app.
     + `file` policy which generates events from a json file.

-Moreover, to evaluate whether our bot exploit more app states, I plan to implement a Android test coverage tool **which does not require repackaging or source code**.
-(note that `Emma` can evaluate coverage with source code) Android's `traceviewer` is able to record entering and exiting of each method, and we can get a list of all methods of app via reverse engineering.
-By comparing `traceviewer` log and app dex, hopefully we can get the method coverage of app.
-The challenge is, `traceviewer` brings too much overhead, because it records much information we don't need.

 ## Prerequisite

 1. `Python` version `2.7`